- AI’s Economic Impact and Market Size

 Practical AI Use Case: Financial institutions apply AI to real-time fraud detection, automated compliance reporting, and dynamic customer risk scoring, embedding outputs directly into core banking and case management platforms.

-Real World Example: Commonwealth Bank, one of Australia’s largest banks, utilises artificial intelligence to monitor transaction patterns for signs of frauds and deploys AI chatbots to deliver 24/7 customer support.
+Real World Example: Commonwealth Bank, one of Australia’s largest banks, utilises artificial intelligence to monitor transaction patterns for signs of frauds and deploys AI chatbots to deliver 24/7 customer support and automate customer experience.

 AI in Retail and eCommerce